StandingBeginner

 Modifications

-• Use blocks under hands
+• Use blocks under the hands

 Variations